-Health Care Workforce Transformation Fund - to account for all revenue received under Section 28 of Chapter 224 of the Acts of 2012, including payments made under the healthcare workforce loan repayment program, appropriations made by General Court and gifts, grants and interest income.
+Health Care Workforce Transformation Fund - to account for all revenue received from appropriations made by General Court and gifts, grants, loan repayments and interest income.
 Expenditures of not more than 10% of the amount held in the fund in any one year shall be used by the Secretary of Health and Human Services for the combined cost of program administration, technical assistance to grantees and program evaluation.
-Funds of not less than 20% may be transferred to the Department of Public Health and up to 10% may be transferred to the Massachusetts Nursing and Allied Health Workforce Development Trust Fund. remaining shall be expended by the Executive Office of Labor and Workforce Development for various healthcare related jobs programs.
+Funds of not less than 20% may be transferred to the Department of Public Health and up to 10% may be transferred to the Massachusetts Nursing and Allied Health Workforce Development Trust Fund.
+Funds remaining shall be expended by the Executive Office of Labor and Workforce Development for various healthcare related jobs programs.